colinking/determinismfix/README.md

   }
 ```

-The `generate[...]CardChoices` method is called every time `update` is called -- which happens an arbitrary number of
+One of the `generate[...]CardChoices` methods is called every time `update` is called -- which happens an arbitrary number of
 times, depending on how often the UI is re-rendered.
 These methods then use `cardRandomRng` to generate cards, so each
 `DiscoveryAction` will advance `cardRandomRng` an arbitrary number of times.
 This makes any actions that use
 `cardRandomRng` unpredictable for the rest of the floor (generally this is any source of randomness that arises from